maattss/tdt4250-assignment3/README.md

 ## Model structure

-Study plan (program) with semesters, courses and specializations.
+Department with courses and programs (study plans).
-A program includes multiple semesters with optional specializations (single or multiple).
+A program includes multiple semesters and courses with optional specializations (single or multiple).
-Every courses included in a semester can be mandatory or elective.
+A courses included in a semester can be mandatory or elective.

 ### Plant UML diagram

 ![plant UML model](https://i.imgur.com/q3alEsn.png)

-## Model impovements from assignment 1
+## Model improvements from assignment 1

-Based on feedback from assignment 1, the following model improvements have been done:
+Based on feedback, the following model improvements have been done:

 - Add a top level object i.e. Department where courses are contained
 - Add a datatype for spring/fall in semesters